 A steep but beautiful alpine hike with expansive high-country views, spectacular outlooks back toward Dead Horse Gap, and a summit perspective toward Mount Kosciuszko where the final patches of snow linger through summer.
+This is a great day walk for families who don’t mind an incline close to Thredbo.

 Overview

-This alpine route from Dead Horse Gap (1582m) up to South Rams Head trig (2052m) is a rewarding but steep and often unmarked day hike in Australia’s Snowy Mountains.
+This alpine route from Dead Horse Gap (1582m) up to South Rams Head trig (2052m) is a rewarding but steep and mostly unmarked day hike in Australia’s Snowy Mountains.
 With spectacular views toward the Main Range and Mount Kosciuszko, it feels remote despite starting just off the Alpine Way.

 Access

-Suggested Meeting Point: If you’re coming from Melbourne Khancoban is a great base, otherwise Thredbo Village is nearby.
+Suggested Meeting Point: If you’re coming from Melbourne, Khancoban is a great base, otherwise Thredbo Village is nearby.

+Travel time: By car: 1.5 hours from Khancoban and 40 mins from Jindabyne.
 Also important to note that fees apply to access to Kosciuszko National Park year-round.

 South Rams Head Trail Information